 The Area Median Income or AMI is set by HUD, and is used for income qualifications before taxes.

 Local population that can qualify.
 Information updated 2019.

-Find an IHFA approved lender and see what you can qualify for and what your payments would look like.
+Find an IHFA approved lender and see what you can qualify for.

-Take the Finally HOME Course with BCHA and fill out the rest of your buying process and plans.
+Take the Finally HOME Course with BCHA and establish your buying process and plans.

 Working with BCHA to find your home or to buy one of our current projects.

 BCHA manages a house with four single-room apartments for those who have found themselves homeless.
 The house is a Supportive Services House that operates in partnership with Kaniksu Health Services.
 There is a background check and a monthly rent payment to live in the house.

 BCHA manages several houses ranging from two to three bedroom units.
 These houses require a security deposit of $400 and rents range from $625-$750 per month.
 These units provide safe, long-term housing for those that are looking for a lower priced rental unit.
 We are accepting applications on a waiting list for these units.
 There is a $25/adult application fee to have your place saved for these affordable units.